jon-cooke/nowtv-react-test/README.md

 ## Submission

 Please upload your solution to your github account as a public repository, and send the URL to us.

+## Report

+0. Install deps and sanity check

+I'm using Windows.
+Used `npm install` instead of installing yarn.
+Installed deps from git bash.
+App runs, but jest broken as it's trying to glob unix paths.
+Reinstalled deps from git cmd, jest runs.
+Noticed you used connnected-react-router :)

+1. Render the list of messages from the redux store

+    1. reducers/messages.js has a bug - it should only set the state to the action payload if the action is MESSAGES_LOADED.
+It actually sets the state to the payload of the last action dispatched.
+Add a test & fix.